 Differences Between Local and Long Distance Moves

-The difference between a local move and a long distance move are fairly obvious and include longer periods of time on the road as well as more risk on the part of the moving company.
-Many times affordable movers will pad your cargo much more carefully when traveling longer distances.
+The difference between a local move and a long-distance move is fairly obvious and includes longer periods of time on the road as well as more risk on the part of the moving company.
+Interstate movers should pad your cargo more carefully when traveling longer distances.
 You'll need to be sure you have not packed anything that may melt, leak, or otherwise need care while in transit.
 See our list of, "What Not to Pack" here.

 The other differences that are not obvious are a variety of federal regulations that apply to cross-country movers.
 The U.S. Department of Transportation’s Federal Motor Carrier Safety Administration publishes a small publication titled, “Your Rights and Responsibilities When You Move.”
 This booklet must be provided to any customers hiring long-distance movers.